 - Kidney stones

-Kidney stones have occurred in some people taking REYATAZ.
+Kidney stones have occurred in some people taking REYATAZ and sometimes may lead to hospitalization.
 Symptoms may include: pain in your low back or low stomach area, blood in your urine, or pain when you urinate.

-Gallbladder problems have occured in people taking REYATAZ.
+Gallbladder problems have occurred in people taking REYATAZ and sometimes may lead to hospitalization.
 Symptoms may include: pain in the right or middle upper stomach area, fever, nausea and vomiting, or yellowing of the skin or the white part of your eyes.

 - Changes in your immune system (Immune Reconstitution